margaretsobota/drj/README.md

 - App dashboard
 - "Login" and "Register" buttons both lead to `/surveyForm0` page, which begins to Citizen Journey Map process
 - includes original art by Daniela and ENJ logo
+- "Login" or "Register" button creates new `mapRef` data object and saves it to Firebase database

 ### `/surveyForm0`